Cellular Health & Omega 3 Fatty Acids

 The Structure of Omega 3 Fatty Acids:

 The more double bonds within the structure the more fluid the fatty acid becomes.
-This is important because fatty acids are used to structure the membrane of every one of the 75 trillion cells within our body.
+This is important because fatty acids are used to structure the membrane of every one of the trillions of cells within our body.
 A healthy cell membrane consists of very solid structures (saturated fats & cholesterol) and very fluid structures (polyunsaturated fats).

 The fluid aspect of the cell is essential for the mobility and function of embedded protein receptors, diffusion of proteins and other molecules laterally across the membrane for signaling reactions, and proper separation of membranes during cell division.
 These fluid based fats are also very fragile and highly vulnerable to oxidative stress and heat.